 Sit On Top Kayaks

-Inflatable kayaks are very similar to sit on top kayaks but they are inflatable rather than solid crafts.
+Inflatable kayaks (see our favorites here) are very similar to sit on top kayaks but they are inflatable rather than solid crafts.

 Recreational kayaks are normally quite short and wide.
 This gives them good levels of stability and maneuverability.
 Sit on top kayaks and inflatable kayaks are both considered to be recreational kayaks.